SchildiChat/schildi-revenge/README.md

 - Features I don't use or need
     - I may still accept PR's though
 - Being a fully-featured Matrix client for users who rely on UI to get things done
+    - At least at the current stage, maybe later

 ## Implementation process